+- The only Vermont State Historic Site marker (sign) in Cornwall, has been erected in William Slade's honor in Cornwall Village.
+Hint: It's green and near the Town Hall!
 William Slade was born in Cornwall, attended local public schools, and graduated from Middlebury College.
-As well as serving as our 17th governor, he was Vermont Secretary of State, Judge of Addison county court and a U.S. Representative from Vermont 1831-1843 where he was an outspoken opponent of slavery.
-He was interred at West Cemetery in Middlebury, VT.
+As well as serving as our 17th governor, he was Vermont Secretary of State, Judge of Addison County Court and a U.S. Representative from Vermont 1831-1843, where he was an outspoken opponent of slavery.
+He was interred at West Cemetery in the town of Middlebury, VT. - The letter box is located 5 feet to the east of the sign, away from the road near the long grass.

-Cornwall Volunteer Fire Department (CVFD)
+Cornwall Volunteer Fire Department (CVFD) North Bingham Street, West Cornwall

-The Cornwall Volunteer Fire Department was organized in 1951 when the group purchased their first two fire trucks.
-At that time, this West Cornwall building was the only fire station in town.
-It also served as the town garage (until the current town garage was built in late 1973-1974).
+- The Cornwall Volunteer Fire Department was organized in 1951 when the group purchased their first two fire trucks.
+At that time, this West Cornwall building was the only fire station in town, and it also served as the town garage (until the current town garage was built in late 1973-1974).
 The town vault and other important town items were also housed at this location.
-CVFD used the #5 Schoolhouse on South Bingham Street for their meetings starting in 1961.
-This station remained the only fire station in town until the late 1980's when a town wide fundraising effort provided enough funds for CVFD to purchase and renovate the #2 Schoolhouse on Rte.
+CVFD used Schoolhouse #5 on South Bingham Street for their meetings starting in 1961.
+This station remained the only fire station in town until the late 1980's when a town-wide fundraising provided enough funds for CVFD to purchase and renovate Schoolhouse #2 on Rte.
 30. That building currently serves as the main fire station and meeting location.
-The West Cornwall building serves as an auxiliary fire station at this time.
+The West Cornwall building serves as an auxiliary fire station at this time. - The letter box at this location can be found below Old Glory on the South side of the building.